isomerpages/govtech-stp/_familial-ties-lane/FTL Overview.md

 <tbody>
 	<tr>
 		<td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-left:1px solid #D8D8D8;border-right:1px solid #D8D8D8;">
 	<p style="line-height:1.5; margin-bottom:10px; font-size:18px; ">There is <b style="color:red;">no</b> vaccination requirement for all entries made under FTL.
-However, COVID-19 vaccination is a condition for the granting of new PR, LTVP and Student’s Pass.</p>
-	<p style="line-height:1.5; font-size:18px; ">While travellers need not be vaccinated before entry, priority will be accorded to travellers:
+However, note that:</p>
 	<ol style="margin-top:0px; margin-bottom:0px;">
+		<li style="line-height:1.5;font-size:18px; list-style-type:lower-roman;">COVID-19 vaccination is a condition for the granting of new PR, LTVP and Student’s Pass after entry;</li>
-		<li style="line-height:1.5;font-size:18px; list-style-type:lower-roman;">Aged 18 and above who are fully vaccinated and can produce proof of vaccination; OR</li>
-		<li style="line-height:1.5;font-size:18px; margin-top:10px; list-style-type:lower-roman;">Under 18 at the point of entry into Singapore and are unvaccinated/partially vaccinated </li>
+		<li style="line-height:1.5;font-size:18px; list-style-type:lower-roman;">Priority for entry applications will be given to travellers aged 18 and above who are fully vaccinated and can produce proof of vaccination, or under 18 at the point of entry into Singapore and are unvaccinated/partially vaccinated</li>
 	</ol>
 	</p>
 		</td>